elixir-lang/elixir-lang.github.com/getting-started/sigils.markdown

 ~r<hello>
 ```

-The reason behind supporting different delimiters is that different delimiters can be more suited for different sigils.
-For example, using parentheses for regular expressions may be a confusing choice as they can get mixed with the parentheses inside the regex.
-However, parentheses can be handy for other sigils, as we will see in the next section.
+The reason behind supporting different delimiters is to provide a way to write literals without escaped delimiters.
+For example, a regular expression with forward slashes like `~r(^https?://)` reads arguably better than `~r/^https?:\/\/`.
+Similarly, if the regular expression has forward slashes and capturing groups (that use `()`), you may then choose double quotes instead of parentheses.

-## Strings, char lists and words sigils
+## Strings, char lists, and word lists sigils

 Besides regular expressions, Elixir ships with three other sigils.

 ### Strings

 The `~s` sigil is used to generate strings, like double quotes are.
-The `~s` sigil is useful, for example, when a string contains both double and single quotes:
+The `~s` sigil is useful when a string contains double quotes:

 ```iex
 iex> ~s(this is a string with "double" quotes, not 'single' ones)